Vision Requirements for DOT Physical Exams

 - The field of vision must have a minimum horizontal diameter of 140 degrees in each eye; no defects should be more significant than 25 degrees within the central 40-degree area.

 - A peripheral field test is required for individuals who cannot complete the standard visual acuity testing.
 Visit DOT Authority Package, Tips to prepare for 2023 DOT Week filings in minutes.

 What Are More Vision Requirements of the DOT’s Physical Exams?

 - Must have at least 20/40 vision in each eye, with or without corrective lenses

-- Must be able to distinguish between basic colors such as white, yellow, blue and black
+- Must be able to distinguish between primary colors such as white, yellow, blue, and black

 - Must possess peripheral vision (side vision) of at least 70 degrees in each direction.